 Try Mindful Piano Basics risk-free for 30 days.

-If for any reason, you feel you are not benefitting from the material in the course within 30 days, I will refund 100% of your payment.
+If for any reason, you feel you are not benefiting from the material in the course within 30 days, I will refund 100% of your payment.

 I have no interest in tricking people into paying me for this.
-I want you to buy this course happily because it offers real value to you.
+I want you to buy this online piano course happily because it offers real value to you.

 Not as old as you will be the next time you ask this question.

 Does it matter?
 You are whatever age you are, and you're not getting any younger.
 If you enjoy playing the piano, then play.
 It doesn't matter how much time you have "wasted".
 That time is gone, and you will never get it back.
 What matters is the present moment, because this is the only moment you have to make decisions about how you want to spend your time.